 “Business owners can also use Flex to dispense Visa cards to staff for work-related expenses like transport allowance.”

-Business owners can also set spending limits on the Visa cards or freeze cards when required, the fintech firm said.
+Business owners can also set spending limits on the Visa cards or freeze cards when required, the fintech firm notes.

 “Payments made with a Flex card can be drawn down from the credit lines extended by Flex through its partner, Finaxar Capital ll.
-This service, also known as Flex PLUS, is interest-free for up to 35 days, a credit line that small business owners can tap on,” added Flex.
+Known as Flex PLUS, the credit line offers an interest-free payment term for up to 35 days, a resource that small business owners can tap on,” added Flex.

-“The amount of credit can range from S$3,000 to S$100,000, with approval given as fast as 24 hours, or within 48 hours depending on the amount required by the business owner.”
+“The amount of credit can range from S$5,000 to S$500,000, with approval given in as fast as 24 hours, or within 48 hours depending on the amount required by the business owner.”

 If a customer is unable to make payment in full, a three per cent monthly interest is charged on the outstanding amount.
 This is similar to credit cards at traditional banks.